YinJC/uk-tex-faq/FAQ-upquot.md

----
-layout: page
-title: Realistic quotes for verbatim listings
+# Realistic quotes for verbatim listings
----

 The `cmtt` font has ''curly'' quotes, which are pleasing on the eye, but don't really tally with what one